 The stack for this website looks like:

 - The source code is written as a set of Gutenberg config files.

-- This is then transpiled into static HTML + resources using Gutenberg, a static site generator.
+- This is then transpiled into static HTML + resources using Zola, a static site generator written with Rust.

 - Static files are served from a web root using nginx through a virtual host.